 Mark Claireaux M.S.T.A.T.

-I have over 12 years experience and as with all certified Alexander Technique Teachers I have completed a full time three year course.
+I have over 14 years experience and have completed a full time three year course.
 I am a full member of the Society of Teachers of the Alexander Technique (S.T.A.T.) and I teach from a dedicated light and airy studio in Spring Street, Central Brighton.

 You need to make very little physical effort in lessons so being old, pregnant or unfit doesn’t matter.
-Over time classes will make you more aware of your posture, so you’ll catch yourself when your shoulders are hunched up to your ears and learn how to lengthen out of your back instead.
-The teacher places their hands on you to guide and re-educate your musculature.
+Over time classes will make you more aware of your self, so you’ll catch yourself when your shoulders are hunched up to your ears and learn how to lengthen out of your back instead.
+Always with your consent I may place my hands on you to guide and re-educate your musculature.